AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Best Practices/Use Anti-DDoS Origin and WAF.md

     3. In the left-side navigation pane, choose **Asset Center** \> **Website Access**.

     4. Click **Add Domain Name**.

+        You can add your website in two modes: CNAME and transparent proxy.
+In CNAME mode, the website can be automatically or manually added.
+In transparent proxy mode, only origin servers that are deployed in the China \(Beijing\) region are supported.**xx****xx**

+        This topic describes how to add a website in CNAME mode.

     5. On the **Add Domain Name** page, click **Manually Add Other Websites**.
 If the **Add Domain Name** page does not appear, skip this step.